MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/wordpress-overview-content.md

 This section covers deploying WordPress on Azure and provides guidance on what to consider and implement to ensure a secure, scalable, and cost-effective installation.

-## General WordPress security&performance tips
+## General WordPress security & performance tips

-WordPress is a popular target for hackers, and websites running on the platform can be vulnerable to security threats such as malware and phishing attacks.
+Because of its overwhelming popularity, WordPress is a target for hackers, and websites running on the platform can be vulnerable to security threats such as malware and phishing attacks.
 To address these risks, the following tips can help to create a more secure and better-performing WordPress installation.

 Regardless of the hosting architecture, whether it's VM, App Service, or any other, these tips are universally applicable.